 The big question is if the woodworm infestation is active, and the significance of the activity…..is it causing a structural problem?
 Many people think that a little woodworm will not cause much of a problem, this is true but over a long period of time, like under a suspended timber floor that isn’t vented,where there are low temperatures which will subsequently produce high humidities there will be, especially on fast grown sap wood.
 Timber is naturally hygroscopic, this means it will absorb moisture from the environment, so if the sub floor is wet so will the timbers.

-Woodworm love and need moisture to survive if you can completely remove all forms of moisture there will be no woodworm, fact.
+Woodworm love and need moisture to survive, but if you can lower all forms of moisture there will be no woodworm.
 Sometimes this will be impossible, so modern intervention will be needed, by means of targeted treatment to the damp areas.
-This is particularly the case with modern fast grown softwood timbers, these are particularly prone to decay and infestation unlike old oak heartwood timbers.
+This is particularly the case with modern fast grown softwood timbers, which are more prone to decay and infestation unlike old oak heartwood timbers.

 Below is an image of what a Deathwatch beetle looks like.

 When monitoring Deathwatch beetle to see how much of an infestation there is, you will need to count and collect the beetles during the flight season, and mark where in the building that they have been found or are emerging from.

 This is what the frass looks like, this is used to identify which type of beetle has been infesting the timber.
 Deathwatch Beetle frass looks like cream bun shaped pellets (see red circled area).
 These will also feel gritty when rubbed between your fingers.
 The emergence holes are around 3mm and as you can see in the picture there is plenty of tunnelling.

 The below picture shows what Deathwatch beetle can do to a timber frame, this timber frame was covered in a cement render and had external defects which provided the perfect environment for the Deathwatch beetle infestation.
 This caused a severe structural problem, which needed significant expensive timber frame repairs along with lime rendering.